Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in wow menu 3.11
+- Tried to fix an issue with ultra wide screens with higher ratio than 1.77.

 ## Changes in Sku r33.4
 - Fixed a bug with some distance outputs in Close routes reading random zeros.
 - A bunch of changes and fixes on the tutorial feature.
 Still in development / testing.
 Not ready to use yet.